mirkorado/ML-Project/README.md

 ## Step 2: run data sanitization

 In a terminal and within a Python virtual environment containing the required packages (pandas) run the 'sanitizing.py' script which reads the above csv files, sanitizes the data and stores the sanitized data into new csv files.

-This script may take a few minutes to run.
+This script may take a few minutes to run and is memory intensive.
+It has been shown to work on a pc with 16GB of available RAM and 4GB of swap memory.